Catechesis of the Good Shepherd

 Divine Mercy Academy is proud to offer Catechesis of the Good Shepherd for our students in preschool - kindergarten.
 Our dedicated catechists are trained using a Montessori approach to help children develop their existing relationship with our Creator.

-Students enter an intentionally prepared and peaceful environment, called an atrium, where they hear scripture, rejoice in song, ponder God’s nature, introduced to the sacraments, and even practice important development practical skills such as pouring water and tidying up.
+Students enter an intentionally prepared and peaceful environment, called an atrium, where they hear Scripture, rejoice in song, ponder God’s nature, are introduced to the sacraments, and even practice important development practical skills such as pouring water and tidying up.

 Our youngest students will spend on average an hour an a half each week in the atrium, accompanied by trained catechists and assistants.